OleSkaar/Plunder/Index/Classes/Paragon.md

 ### Oathbind
 If you publicly swear an oath to complete a quest, you will be bound to it.
 While you are bound, when you make a dice roll that will directly help complete the quest, you may instead decide the result of the roll.
 Once you’ve used this ability to decide a roll, you can’t do so again until you’ve seen the light of a new day.
 ### Marshal
 Muster your followers when they’re out of the fight.
-Roll Courage against their Morale score.
-Starting at the highest score, return that follower to the fight if your roll is higher, then subtract their score from your result before comparing it to the next follower.
+Roll Courage, and note the margin of success.
+Starting with the follower with the highest HD, return them to the fight, then subtract their score from your result before comparing it to the next follower.
+Once this talent has been used, it can't be used again until you and your followers have completed a long rest.
 ### Tough it
 When you use this ability, you can ignore the effect of a Wound until the next rest.
 Then, you gain a level of exhaustion.